Winter is a time of year where we naturally have less energy because there is less sunlight.

 You might know this.
 But do you act accordingly?

-I had to remind myself this week, as I was working on the final edits of my upcoming book RADIANT: How to Have All the Energy You Need to Live a Live You Love
+I had to remind myself this week, as I was working on the final edits of my book Radiant: How to Have All the Energy You Need to Live a Live You Love

 It’s my experience most people plan their day and week just as full in winter as they do in the summer.